Erol M. Balkan

 560S Research Seminar.

 Each student works intensively on a topic chosen in consultation with the instructor.
 Weekly meetings held to hear progress reports and to discuss research techniques pertinent to student topics.
 Candidates for honors must complete this course.
+(Oral Presentations.)
 Prerequisite, 265, 275, 285, 400 and permission of the department.
-Maximum enrollment, 12.
-Barth, A Owen, Pliskin.
+Maximum enrollment, 6.
+Conover, Owen, Temesvary, Videras.